 A good pediatrician will be trained to recognize warning signs for troubled vision.
 If they suspect something is wrong, they will refer you to a specialist who can fully treat your baby.
 Many pediatricians agree that bringing your baby to an optometrist at such a young age is expensive for nothing.

 Optometrists, on the other hand, tell a different tale.
 They claim that many pediatricians don’t have the proper training to carry out eye exams or simply don’t have time to do them.
 As a result, too many babies’ eyes go unchecked.

 Whomever you choose to carry out your baby’s eye exam, one thing is for sure: your baby needs to have their eyes checked.
 If you come across a pediatrician who thinks eye exams aren’t important, consider finding one who does.

 Possibly more important than getting your baby’s eyes checked is looking out for impaired vision warning signs.
 It all begins with you.
-If you spot anything fishy you may be saving your baby from a lifetime of poor vision, which could hold them back.
+If you spot anything fishy early, you may be saving your baby from a lifetime of poor vision.